-Between 2012 and 2017 he conducted research in the Robotics, Brain and Cognitive Sciences department of the Italian Institute of Technology, under the supervision of Prof. Gabriel Baud-Bovy.
-His work focused on the use of haptic technology for psychophysics and rehabilitation.
+Before joining Imperial College, he was a postdoctoral research fellow in the Robotics, Brain and Cognitive Sciences department of the Italian Institute of Technology, where his research focused on the use of haptic technology for psychophysics and rehabilitation.